World Trade Center (1973–2001)

 The original World Trade Center (WTC) was a complex of seven buildings in the Financial District of Lower Manhattan in New York City.
-Built primarily between 1966 and 1975, it was dedicated on April 4, 1973, and was destroyed on September 11, 2001.
-The complex included the 110-story-tall Twin Towers, at the time of their completion the tallest buildings in the world, with the original 1 World Trade Center (the North Tower) at 1368 ft, and 2 World Trade Center (the South Tower) at 1,362 ft; they were also the tallest twin skyscrapers in the world until 1996, when the Petronas Towers opened in Kuala Lumpur, Malaysia.
+Built primarily between 1966 and 1975, it was dedicated on April 4, 1973, and was destroyed on September 11, 2001, after two hijacked planes were flown into the towers in a coordinated terrorist attack.
+The complex included the 110-story-tall Twin Towers, the tallest buildings in the world at the time of completion—with the original 1 World Trade Center (the North Tower) at 1368 ft, and 2 World Trade Center (the South Tower) at 1,362 ft—and the tallest twin skyscrapers in the world until the Petronas Towers opened in 1996.
 The other buildings in the complex were the Marriott World Trade Center (3 WTC), 4 WTC, 5 WTC, 6 WTC, and 7 WTC.
 The complex contained 13400000 sqft of office space and, prior to its completion, was projected to accommodate an estimated 130,000 people.